The Duke of Edinburgh's Award: New Zealand

-In New Zealand, although one or two organisations started taking part earlier, it was not until 18 July 1963 that the Governor-General, Sir Bernard Fergusson, held the inaugural meeting of the National Council of The Duke of Edinburgh's Award in New Zealand at Government House in Wellington, when a Constitution for The Award in New Zealand was adopted.
+In New Zealand, although one or two organisations started taking part earlier, it was not until 18 July 1963 that the Governor-General, Bernard Fergusson, Baron Ballantrae, held the inaugural meeting of the National Council of The Duke of Edinburgh's Award in New Zealand at Government House in Wellington, when a Constitution for The Award in New Zealand was adopted.
 In New Zealand the Award is referred to as the Duke of Edinburgh's Hillary Award.
 The name draws on one of New Zealand's greatest adventurers, Sir Edmund Hillary.
-The Award has also previously been called in ‘The Young New Zealanders Challenge of the Duke of Edinburgh’s Hillary Award’.
-In 2015 there were 9,000 registrations annually and approximately 18,500 young people engaged at any one time in the Award in New Zealand.
+The Award has also previously been called "The Young New Zealanders Challenge of the Duke of Edinburgh's Hillary Award".

 Netherlands

 The Award was founded in the Netherlands in 1997 by Wim van der Laan and Maurice Jurgens.
-Known as "The International Award for Young People", it was officially recognised by the ministry of education in 2007 as a substitute for community service in secondary education and is currently being offered by 28 institutions.
+Known as "The International Award for Young People", it was officially recognised by the ministry of education in 2007 as a substitute for community service in secondary education and is currently being offered by 45 institutions.

 Portugal

-The "Prémio Infante D. Henrique" is the Portuguese version of the Duke of Edinburgh's Award targeting those between 14 and 24 years old.
+The "Prémio Infante D. Henrique" is the Portuguese version of the Duke of Edinburgh's Award targeting those between 14-and-24-years-old.
 It was established in 1988 in Porto by The Duke of Braganza, who remains its honorary president.
-The Prémio Infante D. Henrique consists of a program of personal and social development of voluntary and non-competitive activities in four areas:
+In 2015 the Prémio Infante D. Henrique became a licensee of the Duke of Edinburgh's Award and adopted the international brand.
+The Prémio Infante D. Henrique consists of a programme of personal and social development of voluntary and non-competitive activities in four areas: